snbuback/bubackos/README.markdown

     cmake -DCMAKE_TOOLCHAIN_FILE=/Users/snbuback/Projects/bubackos/intel-x86_64.cmake -H. -Bbuild -G "Unix Makefiles"

 ## TODO
+* Create a new kernel_mocks, mocking the entire kernel (maybe including mocking from all services)
 * Hal library (done)
 * Core library (done)
 * Create hal function defines in core, so core knows it and the hal implements it exactly as expected by the core